COMPREHENSIVE EYE CARE SECTION

 Past Contest Winners

 View the past Comprehensive Eye Care Section Ocular Photography Contest Winners!

-The annual Comprehensive Eye Care Section Ocular Photography Contest was open from May 15th to 11:45 PM CST on July 31st, with the winners being notified by August 25th.
+The annual Comprehensive Eye Care Section Ocular Photography Contest will be open from May 15th to 11:45 PM CST on July 1, with the winners being notified by August 1.

 Optometrists may submit up to two entries per category: